 It’s true that we ‘eat with our eyes’ before tasting our food.
-It’s also a fact that on average children have around 10,000 taste buds.
+It’s also a fact that on average children have around 10,000 tastebuds.
 It is, therefore, a given that the food offered as part of a nutritionally balanced school lunch needs to be appetising and enjoyable.

-To achieve this important goal SIPS Catering call upon vast resources to develop flavoursome menus.
+To achieve this important goal, SIPS Catering call upon vast resources to develop flavoursome menus.
 A dedicated ‘Menu Focus Group’ is made up of a committee of catering professionals pooling years of experience (within and outside of education catering) utilising a vast array of recipes to consider menu development and innovation.

-Sean Gyles, Field Sales Executive at Quorn Foods, adds: “We value our trusted partnership with SIPS and are only too keen to share the benefits of Quorn with schools and children, in fact we have held a programme of successful education initiatives with healthy eating and nutrition at the heart of what we do.”
+Sean Gyles, Field Sales Executive at Quorn Foods, adds: “We value our trusted partnership with SIPS and are only too keen to share the benefits of Quorn with schools and children; in fact, we have held a programme of successful education initiatives with healthy eating and nutrition at the heart of what we do.”

 Alison concludes: “We consult widely to ensure a diverse range of options are considered, including the children’s thoughts, building menus that are school friendly, appropriate and nutritious.”